emberjs/rfcs/text/0860-ember-data-request-service.md

 with the stream set by `setStream` if that method is called, or `null` if that method has not been called by the time that the handler's request method has resolved.

-Handlers that do not create a stream of their own, but which call `next`, may defensively pipe the stream forward; however, this is not required (see automatic currying below).
+Handlers that do not create a stream of their own, but which call `next`, should defensively pipe the stream forward.
+While this is not required (see automatic currying below) it is better to do so in most cases.

 ```ts
 context.setStream(future.getStream());